4 Design Tips to Make Your Hardwood Floors Shine

 1. Match the Baseboard and Trim

 Your wood floors are going to be the backdrop for your home.
-One of the most common misconceptions that clients have is that you have to match your trim, baseboard and other woodwork to the flooring color.
+One of the most common misconceptions that clients have is that you have to match your trim, baseboard, and other woodwork to the flooring color.
 While you could attempt this, you will find that it is a challenging task.
-Even if you use the same exact stain on all your woodwork, the wood itself is made from different quality material, and has been milled and sanded differently.
+Even if you use the same exact stain on all your woodwork, the wood itself is made from different quality material and has been milled and sanded differently.
 This affects the way the stain takes to the wood.

 But you can also Paint all the trim in a contrasting color to make the hardwood floors pop.
 This Virginia home uses two different colors on the trim to blend into the walls.
-The tones are soft, and subtle, they blend in with the Quartersawn Oak flooring perfectly.
+The tones are soft and subtle, they blend in with the Quartersawn Oak flooring perfectly.

 2. Keep it Classic for your Furniture

-Sectional sofas continue to be popular, but what ever happened to a traditional Knole sofa and midcentury modern armchairs.
+Sectional sofas continue to be popular, but whatever happened to a traditional Knole sofa and midcentury modern armchairs.
 Get back to your roots with your home decor, to give your room a classic, timeless look.
 This traditional living room uses colors and furniture that have staying power – the Wide Plank Oak floors blend in perfectly with the neutral color palette, creating an almost spa-like decor.

 3. Float Furniture on an Accent Rug

-Even though we love our wide plank flooring, we know that an occassional area rug is going to pop up in your decor.
+Even though we love our wide plank flooring, we know that an occasional area rug is going to pop up in your decor.
 It is a nice way to tie together the color palette in a room, add some color to a room, or better protect the wood floor in a high traffic area.

 Accent rugs can also create intentional spaces for added comfort, or to give a room a more cozy feel.
-If possible, float furniture in the middle of the room. on a large accent rug to create a more intimate conversation zone.
+If possible, float furniture in the middle of the room. on a large accent, rug to create a more intimate conversation zone.
 Grouping furniture closer together in the middle of the room will make your room feel more spacious because it allows the foot traffic to flow around the outside of the room.
 When you group furniture and leave space around the perimeter, it also makes a small room look a little bigger.
 Aim for at least 2 feet of wood floor space between the edge of your area rug and the wall to allow for an ample walkway.
 Save yourself some time and frustration by following Pottery Barn’s space planning guide to carefully measure and plot out your space before arranging the furniture.

 4. Select Your Window Treatments Carefully

 The right window treatment will illuminate and enhance a wood floor.
-They can also offer the proper protection to prevent sun damage.
+They can also offer proper protection to prevent sun damage.